darrensmith223/InboxTracker/docs/source/resources/regions.rst

 Regions
 =======

-The IntelliSeeds list accessible in InboxTracker provide insight into the performance of campaigns globally.
-The IntelliSeeds are organized into regions, which can be used to create filters.
+The IntelliSeeds list accessible within InboxTracker provides insight into the performance of campaigns at Mailbox Providers across the globe.
+The IntelliSeeds are organized by region, which can be used to create filters.
 The regions supported by InboxTracker can be accessed using the `InboxTracker API`_, as shown below:

 .. code-block:: python